 813. Clinical Clerkship in Medical Humanities An elective four-week rotation in medical humanities.
 4 semester hours.

-DEPARTMENT OF MICROBIOLOGY AND IMMUNOLOGY

-Michael Emmett-Oglesby, Ph.D., acting chairman

-5314.
-Medical Microbiology and Immunology

-Medical microbiology, basic and clinical immunology and infectious diseases are studied in eight modules consisting of lectures, laboratories and problem-solving medical cases with laboratory demonstrations and examples.
+DEPARTMENT OF MICROBIOLOGY AND IMMUNOLOGY Michael Emmett-Oglesby, Ph.D., acting chairman 5314.
+Medical Microbiology and Immunology Medical microbiology, basic and clinical immunology and infectious diseases are studied in eight modules consisting of lectures, laboratories and problem-solving medical cases with laboratory demonstrations and examples.
 In addition, 28 medical cases are solved by computer-assisted instruction.
 The course covers bacteria, viruses, fungi and parasites, and related diseases.
 6 semester hours, second year, semester 3.

 Departmental Research Highlights

-Research in the Department of Microbiology and Immunology focuses on aspects of microbial physiology and pathogenesis.
-Molecular biological approaches are directed toward an identification of the genetic and biochemical differences between the different growth forms of Candida, the genes involved in ultraviolet resistance of spores in Bacillus, and the regulation of glycogen metabolism in Escherichia.
-Pathogenesis of infection is also an active research area in the department with projects being carried out on cell surface antigen formation in Candida.
+Research in the Department of Microbiology and Immunology focuses on molecular biological approaches to problems of microbial physiology and pathogenesis.
+The genes involved in ultraviolet resistance of spores in Bacillus subtilis, the regulation of glycogen metabolism in Escherichia coli and expression of Staphylococcal genes during infection are among the microbial physiology problems being studied.
+Ohter projects involve immune and inflammatory responses in the respiratory tracts and the role of specific proteins in the early stages of carcinogenesis.

 The Department of Microbiology and Immunology is expanding, and new faculty expertise is expected in areas of molecular immunology and virology.
 The research facilities of the department are modern and well equipped, and the above projects are funded by organizations including the National Institutes of Health, the National Science Foundation, the American Chemical Society and the American Cancer Society.
 Funds have also been obtained from private foundations and industrial firms, as well as the state of Texas.
 In addition, faculty members participate in editorial boards and review panels, and have been selected to chair national and international meetings as well as elected to hold offices in national societies.

 DEPARTMENT OF OBSTETRICS AND GYNECOLOGY

 Robert C. Adams, D.O., chairman

 6547.
 Obstetrics and Gynecology

 The etiology, diagnosis and management of gynecological disorders, including infectious diseases, congenital defects and malformations, endocrinology, oncology, infertility, trauma and related problems of the female genital system; the terminology, physiology and management of normal and problem pregnancy, labor, delivery and the puerperium.

-4 semester hours, third year, semester 5.
+3 semester hours, third year, semester 5.

 707. Core Clinical Clerkship in Obstetrics and Gynecology A required four-week rotation in obstetrics and gynecology.
 4 semester hours.
 807. Clinical Clerkship in Obstetrics and Gynecology An elective four-week rotation in obstetrics and gynecology.
 4 semester hours.
-DEPARTMENT OF PATHOLOGY Stephen L. Putthoff, D.O., chairman 6330.
+DEPARTMENT OF PATHOLOGY Stephen L. Putthoff, D.O., chairman 6332.
 Pathology Incorporates the general fields known classically as basic and systemic pathology.
 For much of the course, the approach is primarily at organ level after an introductory phase emphasizing fundamental pathophysiology.
 The latter encompasses processes associated with inflammation/repair, cell injury and death, infection, fluid/hemodynamic derangement and neoplasia.
 Subsequent systems approach illustrates major diseases and disorders encountered in the practice of medicine.
 Throughout, the language of medicine is emphasized in conjunction with morphology, clinical features and differential diagnoses, where appropriate.
 In addition, important pathologic aspects of clinical laboratory involvement in the diagnosis of disease are discussed.
 Autopsies will be conducted by faculty members as part of the course, and students are expected to attend these at the Tarrant County Medical Examiner's Office.
 These will be associated with lectures on mechanisms of forensic medicine and how they relate to the practice of medicine in modern society.
 The field of molecular pathology as applicable to the evaluation of parentage, genetic disorders, infectious disease and neoplasia is illustrated in an introductory fashion.
 13 semester hours, second year, semesters 3 and 4.